aaronparker/docs/Evergreen/README.md

 ## Versioning

 The module uses a version notation that follows: YearMonth.Build.
 It is expected that the module will have changes on a regular basis, so the version numbering is intended to make it easy to understand when the last update was made.

----
-leaf by The Icon Z from the Noun Project